jcha1997/jcha1997/README.md

 ### Hi I'm Jeremiah 👋

-I'm a Ph.D. student in the Government Department at Harvard University.
+I'm a Ph.D. candidate in the Government Department at Harvard University.

 - 🔭  I’m currently researching elections, representation and the U.S. Congress.
 - 🌱  I’m currently a graduate research assistant on the [Cooperative Election Study (CES)](https://cces.gov.harvard.edu/).